Ahmedabad DCB collected highest amount of banned notes among all DCCBs, reveals RTI reply - Firstpost

-The Ahmedabad District Cooperative Bank (ADCB) secured deposits of Rs 745.59 crore of the spiked notes -- in just five days after Prime Minister Narendra Modi made the demonetisation announcement.
-All the district cooperative banks were banned from accepting deposits of the banned currency notes from the public after 14 November, 2016, -- five days after demonetisation -- on fears that black money would be laundered through this route.
+The Ahmedabad District Cooperative Bank (ADCB) secured deposits of Rs 745.59 crore of the spiked notes -- in just five days after the union government made the demonetisation announcement.
+All the district cooperative banks were banned from accepting deposits of the banned currency notes from the public after November 14, 2016, -- five days after demonetisation -- on fears that black money would be laundered through this route.

-According to the bank's website, Amit Shah continues to be a director with the bank and has been in that position for several years.
-He was also the bank's chairman in 2000.
-ADCB's total deposits on March 31, 2017, were Rs 5,050 crore and its net profit for 2016-17 was Rs 14.31 crore.
+ADCB's total deposits on 31 March, 2017, were Rs 5,050 crore and its net profit for 2016-17 was Rs 14.31 crore.
+According to ADCB's website, BJP chief Amit Shah is one of the directors with the bank and has been in that position for several years.
+He was also the bank's chairman in 2000, reported IANS

 Right behind ADCB, is the Rajkot District Cooperative Bank, whose chairman Jayeshbhai Vitthalbhai Radadiya is a cabinet minister in Gujarat Chief Minister Vijay Rupani's government.
 It got deposits of old currencies worth Rs 693.19 crore.